DIY Sewing Table

 Any sewing machine table starts with the idea of a table.
 So, let’s talk about making a basic table.
 Some of this might change when the storage is designed, but starting with a basic table gives us an understanding of everything the table needs to be functional.

 Any table consists of a tabletop and legs.
-Legs can refer to a number of different things, from four individual legs on the corner to a central pillar that supports everything.
-But the four legs at the corners are the common way to go for a worktable like this.
-Not only is that easier to build, but it will result in a much more stable table, an important consideration.
+Legs can refer to several things, from four individual legs on the corner to a central pillar supporting everything.
+But the four legs at the corners are the standard for a worktable like this.
+They are easier to build and will result in a much more stable table, which is an important consideration.

-Let me interject a note here before going on.
-If cabinetry is added to the table, which it most likely will be, it will probably replace at least two of the legs.
-If cabinets are added on both sides, like what would be found on a double-pedestal desk, then the cabinetry will take over the function of all four legs.
+Let me interject a note before proceeding.
+If cabinetry is added to the table, which it most likely will be, it will probably replace at least two legs.
+If cabinets are added on both sides, like those on a double-pedestal desk, the cabinetry will take over the function of all four legs.

 Tabletop

-A sewing table can be literally any size, from something that’s only about 16” x 36” up to a full sheet of 4’x 8’ plywood.
+A sewing table can be any size, from only about 16” x 36” up to a full sheet of 4’x 8’ plywood.
 They can even be L-shaped.
-How big any particular sewing table ends up being depends more on the available space than anything else.
+How big any sewing table is depends more on the available space than anything else.
 Generally speaking, sewing tables end up in a room used for other things, so a large table might only be used in cases where there’s an actual sewing room in the house.

 I will say this from experience, though: the larger the table, the better.
-A large table is not so much needed for the actual sewing as for laying out, cutting, and pinning the project being sewn.
-If not enough space is available, the table ends up becoming an irritant rather than a help.
+A large table is not needed as much for sewing as for laying out, cutting, and pinning the sewn project.
+If not enough space is available, the table becomes an irritant rather than a help.

-As with any other table, just about any wood product can be used for the tabletop.
-For a nicer sewing table, it would make sense to use hardwood plywood or laminate boards together to make it.
+Like any other table, the tabletop can be made from just about any wood product.
+It would make sense to combine hardwood plywood or laminate boards for a nicer sewing table.
 But if functionality is the focus, then MDF with hardwood edges is ideal.

-If a bigger sewing table is needed but there isn’t enough room to keep it set up all the time, make the tabletop so that a portion or portions of it fold over and lay flat on the table.
-That would allow them to be folded up when not in use, saving space.
-Some leg or support would be required for that folding portion when used.
+If a more oversized sewing table is needed but there isn’t enough room to keep it set up all the time, make the tabletop so that a portion or portions of it fold over and lay flat on the table.
+This would allow them to be folded up when not in use, saving space.
+However, when used, some leg or support would be required for that folding portion.

-A thick tabletop is not needed, as it won’t be supporting a lot of weight.
-If that’s all that’s wanted, then edge banding or wood edging can be used on the edges of the MDF.
+A thick tabletop is unnecessary, as it won’t support much weight.
+If that’s all that’s wanted, edge banding or wood edging can be used on the edges of the MDF.
 On the other hand, it’s nice to make the edge thicker than the ¾” MDF being used for the table’s surface.
-Hardwood 1”x 2”s can be ripped down thinner and then rabbitted to insert the edge of the MDF into, then planed smooth with the surface.
+Hardwood 1”x 2”s can be ripped down thinner and rabbitted to insert the edge of the MDF and then planed smooth with the surface.

-Another consideration that works well is covering the tabletop with thick fabric.
-This allows the tabletop to be used as an ironing board, which can be advantageous when trying to sew a project; before gluing on the fabric, round the table’s edges with a router so that they don’t wear through the fabric.
+Another reasonable consideration is covering the tabletop with thick fabric.
+This allows the tabletop to be used as an ironing board, which can be advantageous when trying to sew a project.
+Before gluing on the fabric, round the table’s edges with a router so they don’t wear through the fabric.
 Then, the fabric can be glued to the surface with spray adhesive, wrapping it around the edges to the bottom side.

 Attaching the Legs

-The legs are not actually attached to the tabletop for most tables, as that wouldn’t be very strong.
+The legs are not attached to the tabletop for most tables, as that wouldn’t be very strong.
 Instead, they are attached to a skirt mounted on the tabletop’s bottom.
-This skirt is usually 3” to 4” high, and made of nominal 1” material, mounted perpendicular to the surface of the table.
+This skirt is usually 3” to 4” high, made of nominal 1” material, mounted perpendicular to the table’s surface.
 Skirting can be installed directly on the table’s edge, but it is usually inset by a few inches.
 For appearance’s sake, it should be mitered, but a simple butt joint is serviceable.

 The skirt is necessary because the table legs will wobble and eventually break away from the tabletop if connected directly.
 There are two reasons for this.
 One is that the glue is applied to the end grain of the legs themselves, which doesn’t hold as well.
-The other reason is that there is nothing to give the table any structural strength, preventing it from moving back and forth.
-It’s not exactly visible, but the skirt provides what is essentially a triangular bracing for the leg, giving it strength.
+The other is that nothing gives the table any structural strength, preventing it from moving back and forth.
+It’s not exactly visible, but the skirt provides a triangular bracing for the leg, giving it strength.

 The boards making up the skirt should be glued and fastened to the tabletop.
 This can be done by nailing through the tabletop itself.
 Another option is to use a pocket screw from below, leaving the tabletop unmarred.
 If screws are used, they should be deck screws, as those have a deeper thread, a necessity for MDF.
-In any case, wood glue needs to be used, along with the fasteners.
+In any case, wood glue and fasteners need to be used.

 The legs can then be attached to the inside of the corners made in the skirt.
 Many commercially manufactured tables use a diagonal block across the corner of the skirt, trapping the leg in place.
 But it works just about as well to nail through the skirt into the leg from both sides.
 Be sure to glue the leg to the skirt for maximum strength.

 There are countless options for the legs themselves.
 A simple 2”x 2” or 3”x 3” can be used.
-It’s also possible to buy turned legs.
-If nobody cares about how it looks, 2”x 4” s make strong legs.
+Turned legs can also be bought.
+If nobody cares about appearance, 2”x 4” s make strong legs.

 What About Cabinetry?

 Countless options exist for adding cabinets to the sewing table.
-A lot depends on the woodworker’s skill and how much time they’re willing to put into the project.
-Shelves and cubby holes are easy ways to add storage space if making drawers is too much of an investment.
+Much depends on the woodworker’s skill and how much time they will put into the project.
+If making drawers is too expensive, shelves and cubby holes are easy ways to add storage space.
 Baskets or bins can be placed in the cubbyholes to store smaller items.

 It’s best to use drawer slides on the drawers rather than just allowing for a wood-to-wood slide.
-While most items stored in the sewing table are lightweight, drawer slides still make it easier to open and shut the drawers, making the table easier to use.
+While most items stored in the sewing table are lightweight, drawer slides still make it easier to open and shut the drawers, making the table more straightforward to use.

 The Sewing Machine Itself